lgfausak/sqlauth/README.md

 completes successfully the database is ready for the sqlauthrouter.

 ## Notes
-Most of the database specific code is in sqlauthrpc.py.
 This code contains the bridge between the database engine (sqlbridge) and the Autobahn calls.
 However, since this router authenticates and authorizes, there are 2 database calls embedded in the code.
 In the userdb.get() method there is a database query that fetches the user from the database, this method is used to authenticate a user credentials on login (for wampcra).
 The second is in authorize.check_permission() method.
 This does a lookup of the topic/action being requested for the current session/authid.
 These are both emgedded mostly for performance reasons.
 There isn't any reason the code in these two places couldn't do a call to the db.info rpc to determine the type of database that is connected, then customize the query accordingly.
 I'm just not concerned with database portability at this moment, so I am stopping work on this aspect.
 Contact me if you need help writing a driver for a different database, I would be happy to help.

 [schema]:https://github.com/lgfausak/sqlauth/raw/master/docs/schema.png "AAA Schema"